demiculus/public/research_update_v2.md

   - Monero - Easy to understand, how maximum privacy works.
 All privacy coins are a fork of eachother
   - Stellar - BFT system.
 It is the fastest and the best out there.
   - Nebulas - Uses dPoS.
 Understanding is really hard and needs to be dived deep.
-  This explains that it is not google but an appstore. https://www.reddit.com/r/nebulas/comments/7rwllx/nebulas_technical_white_paper_review_january_20/ "
+  This reddit post explains that it is not google but an appstore: https://www.reddit.com/r/nebulas/comments/7rwllx/nebulas_technical_white_paper_review_january_20/ "

 4. Added this to FAQ: What kind of coins are we looking for?
 We are looking for legit coins.
 Not pump & dumps or short term coins.
-Your points should be given to the long term success of the coin.
+Your points should be given according to the long term success of the coin.

 5. Weekly meetings in FAQ has been changed from